rebecabernal/CSS-Grid/README.md

+Project description:

-Buen uso de CSS Grid
+Good use of CSS Grid

-Fidelidad del esquema
+Schema fidelity

-Despliegue en Github Pages
+Deployment to Github Pages